VMware Helps Private and Public Sectors to Reduce the Risk of Cyber Attacks on Mobile-enabled Devices with Mobile Threat Defense (MTD)

 In fact, mobile devices and wireless networks or the apps installed on them contain key components — such as email, customer records, and interaction with databases or backend systems that contain financial, medical, business and government data — that have been the target of high-profile intelligence-gathering breaches.
 These cyber-attacks have targeted some of the most high-profile people on the planet, such as Jeff Bezos Amazon fame.
 The CEO was the target of a phishing attack through a popular messaging app, and his Apple iPhone had extremely sensitive data and information that was exfiltrated and exposed to the public.

-Workspace ONE is built on VMware's technology that provides for the standard aspects of Mobile Device Management (MDM), Mobile App Management (MAM) including Unified Application Catalog and integrates with virtual desktop application delivery via VMware Horizon on a common identity framework with Workspace ONE Assist to complete a full EUC suite:
+Workspace ONE is built on VMware's Workspace ONE UEM technology that provides for the standard aspects of Mobile Device Management (MDM), Mobile App Management (MAM), including Unified Application Catalog and integrates with virtual desktop application delivery via VMware Horizon on a common identity framework with Workspace ONE Assist to complete a full EUC suite:

 Each of the components brings an integrated secure Zero Trust solution together within VMware Anywhere Workspace and builds trust to empower today’s anywhere workforce with secure and frictionless experiences by: